LucasCharrier/popculturedict/README.md

 ## About API-Dictonnaire

-This is a side project, the aim was to keep in touch with my php knowledge and to re-implement an old project.
+This is a side project, the aim was to keep in touch with my php skills and to re-implement an old project.
 It is a reimplementation of an old student project in php that I did in 2011.
 It is usefull to take a look back at what I learn since this time.